outerim/seussical-oak-hills-208/index.md

 Make up- light blush and lipstick (yes you to boys) we don’t want anyone to look washed out on stage.

 **Horton**-
 Gray pants, dark gray button up shirt, light gray sweater vest.
 Black socks, gray or black shoes.
-If you find a dark gray sweater vest and a ligth gray button up shirt that is fine.
+If you find a dark gray sweater vest and a light gray button up shirt that is fine.
 We would just like some contrast in the grays that you were.
 Check the DI!

 Hair- they will be wearing a hat